dthai2/MonopolyData/README.md

 Once everything above is met, you can being using the web application we've created.

+## Using the Web Application
 For more insight on what is being described below, you may find it useful ti follow this tutorial first to get a better understanding of how your environment should be set up to be successful.

 [Using PostgreSQL database in a Flask web application](https://www.digitalocean.com/community/tutorials/how-to-use-a-postgresql-database-in-a-flask-application)

+  1. In PostgreSQL, create a database named 'Monopoly'.